Benjamin Franklin effect: Uses

-Psychologist Yu Niiya suggests that the Ben Franklin effect vindicates Takeo Doi's theory of amae (甘え), as described in The Anatomy of Dependence.
+Psychologist Yu Niiya suggests that the Benjamin Franklin Effect vindicates Takeo Doi's theory of amae (甘え), as described in The Anatomy of Dependence.
 It states that dependent, childlike behavior can induce a parent-child bond where one partner sees themselves as the caretaker.
 In effect, amae creates a relationship where one person feels responsible for the other, who is then free to act immaturely and make demands.

-One commentator has discussed the Ben Franklin effect in connection with dog training, thinking "more about the human side of the relationship rather than about the dogs themselves."
+One commentator has discussed the Benjamin Franklin Effect in connection with dog training, thinking "more about the human side of the relationship rather than about the dogs themselves."
 While trainers often distinguish between the impact of positive and negative reinforcement-based training methods on the dogs, it can also be relevant to "consider the effects that these two approaches may have upon the trainer.
-The Ben Franklin Effect suggests that how we treat our dogs during training influences how we think about them as individuals – specifically, how much we like (or dislike) them.
+The Benjamin Franklin Effect suggests that how we treat our dogs during training influences how we think about them as individuals – specifically, how much we like (or dislike) them.
 When we do nice things for our dogs in the form of treats, praise, petting and play to reinforce desired behaviors, such treatment may result in our liking them more.
-And, if we use harsh words, collar jerks or hitting in an attempt to change our dog's behavior, then...we will start to like our dog less."
+In comparison, if we use harsh words, collar jerks or hitting in an attempt to change our dog's behavior, then...we will start to like our dog less."

 Converse

-The opposite case is also believed to be true, namely that we come to hate a person to whom we did wrong.
+The opposite case is also believed to be true, namely that we come to hate or dislike a person to whom we did wrong.
 We de-humanize them to justify the bad things we did to them.

 It has been suggested that if soldiers who have killed enemy servicemen in combat situations later come to hate them, it is because this psychological maneuver helps to "decrease the dissonance of killing".
 Such a phenomenon might also "explain long-standing grudges like Hatfield vs. McCoy" or vendetta situations in various cultures: "Once we start, we may not be able to stop and engage in behavior we would normally never allow."
 As one commentator has put it, "Jailers come to look down on inmates; camp guards come to dehumanize their captives; soldiers create derogatory terms for their enemies.
 It's difficult to hurt someone you admire.
 It's even more difficult to kill a fellow human being.
 Seeing the casualties you create as something less than you, something deserving of damage, makes it possible to continue seeing yourself as a good and honest person, to continue being sane."